ilhom7/terraform-eks-service/README.md

-# Terraform AWS EKS Cluster with a Simple App Deployment
+# Terraform EKS Deployment with NGINX App

 This repository provides a complete Terraform setup to provision an Amazon EKS cluster and deploy a simple containerized service (NGINX) using Kubernetes.

 ---

-## 🚀 Features
+## What's Included

-- Creates a VPC with subnets
+- VPC, subnets, NAT gateway, and networking (via module)
-- Provisions an EKS cluster and node group
+- IAM roles and policies for EKS control plane and node group
-- Deploys a sample app (NGINX) to the cluster
+- EKS cluster with managed node group
-- Exposes the app via a LoadBalancer service
+- Kubernetes namespace, deployment, and service (NGINX)
-- Uses separate Terraform module for EKS infrastructure
+- Internal access using port-forwarding (ClusterIP service)

 ---

-## 📁 Project Structure
+## Project Structure

 .
 ├── main.tf # Root module to deploy Kubernetes app